Introduction

 7.1 Simplified Block Registration

-Register block JSON metadata without editing PHP templates:
+Block JSON metadata can now be registered without touching PHP templates:

 // In plugin or theme init